facebook pixel

 Leaders play favourites rather than treat staff fairly and fail to shut down real bullying or aggressive behaviour problems.
 In fact, those in positions of power often dismiss valid complaints about harassment or discrimination in the office.
 Beyond aggressive acts, passive disrespect also pervades, with certain groups being ignored or interrupted in meetings.

 When prejudices, cronyism, and incivility persist without consequences, a toxic environment of disrespect takes hold.
-Employees understandably grow resentful and closed off, eroding work quality and collaboration.
+Employees understandably grow resentful and close off, eroding work quality and collaboration.
 Some may leave the company altogether.

 By allowing or enabling disrespect, leadership communicates that staff well-being and dignity don’t matter – a tremendously harmful message.